 - In a large bowl, mix together the dry mixture ingredients (all-purpose flour, Argo® Corn Starch, lemon zest, black pepper, garlic powder, and salt).

-- In a separate bowl, mix together the batter ingredients (flour, Argo® Corn Starch, lemon juice, and water).
+- In a separate bowl, mix together the batter ingredients (flour, corn starch, lemon juice, and water).
 You are looking for a wet and loosely combined batter mixture.

 - Once the chicken breasts are brined, remove them from the sealable bag and discard the remaining buttermilk mixture.